joshapeterson/peterson_regression-analysis/README.md

-# Regression Analysis
+# Conducting Regression & Decision Tree Analysis with R
-This is a regression analysis assignment I completed for my course at UNC Charlotte.
+This is a regression and decision tree analysis assignment I completed for a course at UNC Charlotte.